Global optimization for the portfolio selection model with high-order moments: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we give some numerical examples to explore the performance of Algorithm \ref{alg:PSAA}.
-The computation is implemented in \texttt{MATLAB} R2014a, in a computer with CPU 6th Generation Intel(R) Core(TM) i5-6500 CPU and RAM 8 GB.
+In this section, we give some numerical examples to show the efficiency of Algorithm \ref{alg:PSAA}.
+The computation is implemented in \texttt{MATLAB} R2014a, in a computer with CPU 6th Generation Intel\textregistered Core\textregistered i5-6500 CPU and RAM 8 GB.
 The \texttt{MATLAB} software \texttt{GloptiPoly3} \cite{HenrionLasserre2009} and \texttt{SeDuMi} \cite{Sturm1999} are used to solve PSAA models.
 For neatness of the paper, we only display four decimal digits to show computational results.
-In each example, for samples $\xi^{(1)},\ldots, \xi^{(N)}$, we denote sample average functions
+In each example, for samples $\xi^{(1)},\cdots, \xi^{(N)}$, we denote sample average functions